b0llull0s/Arch-Installation-Scripts/README.md

 ### Waybar:

-- Custom module to see how many updates are available.
+- Custom module to see how many updates are available
-- Custom module to check and show your public ip.
+- Custom module to check and show your public ip
-- Fully customized style with `pywal` integration and nerdfont icons.
+- Fully customized style with `pywal` integration and nerdfont icons
-- Network module opens the `Network.Manager GUI`.
+- Network module opens the `Network.Manager GUI`

 ### Additional Packages included: